Due to the impact of COVID-19 we're changing how the course is delivered.

 As well as covering all the required bases of a civil engineer’s education, key features of the programme are the individual and group projects that students undertake in all years of their studies, applying their learning in context, with industrial feedback and an emphasis in engaging with the digital world of civil engineering.

-This MEng programme (H202) is accredited by the Joint Board of Moderators, which represents the four major civil engineering institutions and accredits civil engineering programmes on behalf of the Engineering Council, which sets and maintains the standards for the engineering profession in the UK.
-This degree is accredited as fully satisfying the educational base for a Chartered Engineer (CEng).
+These programmes are accredited by the Joint Board of Moderators, which represents the four major civil engineering institutions and accredits civil engineering programmes on behalf of the Engineering Council, which sets and maintains the standards for the engineering profession in the UK.
+The MEng degree is accredited as fully satisfying the educational base for a Chartered Engineer (CEng).
+The BEng degree is accredited as: (i) fully satisfying the educational base for an Incorporated Engineer (IEng) and (ii) partially satisfying the educational base for a Chartered Engineer (CEng).
+A programme of accredited further learning will be required to complete the educational base for CEng.
+See jbm.org.uk for further information and details of further learning programmes for CEng.

-This is a vocational programme which aims to provide a foundation for leadership and the educational base for civil engineering graduates who demonstrate ingenuity whilst being practical, articulate, numerate, literate, imaginative, versatile, confident and inquisitive.
+This is a vocational programme which aims to provide the educational base for civil engineering graduates who demonstrate ingenuity whilst being practical, articulate, numerate, literate, imaginative, versatile, confident and inquisitive.

 The MEng programme (H202) shares the same modules as the BEng programme (H200) during the first three years of study.
-In Year Four, the MEng students study more specialised fields of Civil Engineering at an advanced level including: structural and geotechnical engineering, coastal and estuary processes, and materials for sustainable construction.
-Students taking the BEng programme, who have reached the required academic standard in their studies, are eligible to transfer to the MEng programme at the end of their Year Two.
+In Year Four, the MEng students study more specialised fields of civil engineering at an advanced level including: structural and geotechnical engineering and construction management.
+Additionally they undertake a mutidisciplinary project, extending across both semesters of the academic year.

 Programme in detail

-You will be introduced to the essentials: Structural analysis and design; Fluid mechanics and Hydraulics; Geomechanics; Materials; Transport and Infrastructure; the Digital Built Environment and its Digitisation; and Environmental studies amongst others.
-Year One includes an introduction to programming and a year-long civil and architectural engineering project, which in recent years, this has been carried out in conjunction with Engineers Without Borders, an international engineering charity.
+You will be introduced to the essentials: structural analysis and design; fluid mechanics and hydraulics; geomechanics; materials; transport and infrastructure; the digital built environment and its digitisation.
+Year One includes an introduction to programming and a year-long civil and architectural engineering project, which in recent years, has been carried out in conjunction with Engineers Without Borders, an international engineering charity.

 You will study maths relevant to engineering; structural materials; computer-aided drawing, analysis and design, and will be introduced to the principles of management for the construction industry.
 Site visits are integral to the programme, as are various individual and group design exercises.

 The programme gives you the opportunity to undertake an individual research project in Year Three.
 Teaching staff offer projects based on their research expertise.
-In Years Three and Four, you can choose options modules based on areas of specialisation of the staff, currently these include: Risk and uncertainty: Probability theory; Structural steelwork; Timber and masonry; Coastal and estuary processes; Energy and environment and others.
+In Year Three, you can choose options modules based on areas of specialisation of the staff, currently these include: ‘risk and uncertainty: numerical application’; ‘structural steelwork; timber and masonry’; ‘structural dynamics’; ‘earthquake engineering, coastal and estuary processes’; ‘energy and environment’ and ‘materials for durable and sustainable construction’.

 Department Key Facts